sweet-research-group/sweet-research-group.github.io/blog/index.md

 **Example Responsibilities and Tasks**
--	Work on sensor data processing, analysis, and multimodal modeling, embedded machine learning/deep learning.
+-	Work on sensor data processing, analysis, multimodal modeling and machine learning/deep learning.
 -	Participate in recruitment and data collection in the community and clinics.
 -	Work on preparation of manuscripts for publication.
 - Attend and present at conferences.